 We are going to add the laser marked instruction of CROSSLOC™ on the nut.

 CROSSLOC™ is very easy to lock and unlock.
 It’s just tightening cap screws to lock and loosening cap screws to unlock.
-However, we want people to understand this system better to avoid possible failure and safer on site.
+However, we want people to understand this system better to avoid possible failure and be safer on site.

 We will add these instruction in the several languages in the scanned page of the QR codes on the housing as well.